89Q12/M3E5/README.md

 ## For examples of the home assistant please click [here](https://github.com/ggeop/Python-ai-assistant)

-Because I don't want to steal any credits or so and I'm lazyxD
+Because I don't want to steal any credits or so and I'm lazy xD